chrissnell/remoteweather/README.md

 # gopherwx

-**gopherwx** is a service that pulls live weather data from a Davis Instruments Vantage Pro2 station and stores it in an InfluxDB database, where it can be used to make a live display and historical weather graphs.
+**gopherwx** is a service that pulls live weather data from a Davis Instruments Vantage Pro2 station and does stuff with it.
+The data can be uploaded to Weather Underground, [APRS/CWOP](https://aprs.fi), served up a stream over [gRPC](https://grpc.io/), or stored in an InfluxDB database, where it can be used to make a live display and historical weather graphs.

 ## Quick Start
 You will need a few things to use **gopherwx**:

 1. A Davis Instruments VantagePro or [VantagePro 2](http://www.davisnet.com/product/wireless-vantage-pro2-with-standard-radiation-shield/) weather station.
+This may work with the Vue.
+I'm not certain.

+2. A way to connect your station to a Linux server.
+There are several options for this:
+  1. A WeatherLink (or clone) serial/USB cable to connect your VantagePro console to your server.
-2. A Davis Instruments [Wireless Weather Envoy](http://www.davisnet.com/product/wireless-weather-envoy/).
+  2.  -or- a Davis Instruments [Wireless Weather Envoy](http://www.davisnet.com/product/wireless-weather-envoy/).
 This device has a 900MHz reciever that decodes the transmissions from the VantagePro station and makes them available over TCP/IP.
-Note: **gopherwx** does not currently support direct serial connection to a VantagePro console because the author doesn't have a wired Weatherlink device.
-However, this could be easily implemented if someone had a WL or a WL clone to loan.

-3. [InfluxDB](https://github.com/influxdata/influxdb) configured on your server.
+3. One or more of the following:
+  1. [InfluxDB](https://github.com/influxdata/influxdb), if you want to have your own weather website like the one I have at [mhkweather.com](https://mhkweather.com).
+  2. A [Weather Underground API account](https://www.wunderground.com/api) for sending live data to WU.
+The base account level is free and is sufficient.
+  3. A ham radio license if you want to send live data to APRS-IS
+  4. A [CWOP](http://wxqa.com/) I if you want to send live data to CWOP
+  5.  [grpc-weather-bar](https://github.com/chrissnell/grpc-weather-bar), if you want to display live weather on your Linux desktop

+### Installation

 The easiest and recommended way to use **gopherwx** is to use the ready-made Docker image, `chrissnell/gopherwx`.
 This image makes use of `gosu` to drop root privileges to `nobody:nobody`.
 I have included an example [Docker Compose file](https://github.com/chrissnell/gopherwx/blob/master/example/docker-compose.yml) and [systemd unit file](https://github.com/chrissnell/gopherwx/blob/master/example/gopherwx.service) to get you started.